yukta-kulkarni14/M1_Tourism_management_app/1_Requirements/README.md

 # 4W's-1H
 ## WHO -
-This system will help the torism company members to manage customer details and hotels.
+This system will help the tourism company members to manage customer details and hotels.

 ## WHAT -
 Provide easy actions that can be done by the customers to book their tour.